AomineAether/chainjawabot/readme.md

 ## Report

-If you get error you can contact me on my social media in my github profile
+If you get error you can contact https://t.me/akasakaid.

-## Thank you < 3
+## Special thanks to @akasakaid